Program Overview

 • Submit evidence of high school graduation (high school transcript or diploma from an accredited or state-approved U.S. high school) or GED to Counseling.
 International high school transcripts must be translated by an approved service, which can take several weeks.

-• Transfer students only: OCC transcript evaluation of any transferred college-level courses.
-Send official transcripts, CLEP, AP Scores, or DD214 to: Registrar’s Office, Oakland Community College, Auburn Hills Campus, 2900 Featherstone Rd., Auburn Hills, Michigan 48326-2845.
-Allow up to six weeks for evaluation.
-(International students must have college transcripts—including course descriptions—translated first by an approved international evaluation service, which can take several weeks—World Education Services or Educational Credential Evaluators.
+• Transfer students only: send official transcripts, CLEP, AP Scores, or DD214 to: Registrar’s Office, Oakland Community College, 2900 Featherstone Rd.
+Bldg.
+K, Auburn Hills, MI 48326-2845.
+Please allow up to six weeks for evaluation.
+(International students must have college transcripts - including course descriptions - translated first by an approved international evaluation service, which can take several weeks—World Education Services or Educational Credential Evaluators.

-• Complete application/checklist at Highland Lakes or Southfield Counseling Department by the deadline.
+• Complete application with a Highland Lakes or Royal Oak Counselor by the deadline.
 (Completion of requirements and application to the program does not guarantee admission.)

 HESI TEST

 This HESI-A2 exam is a computer-based timed test that consists of a math section and a reading comprehension section.
 You must pass both sections within the same testing session.
 One retake of the exam is permitted.
 If your second attempt is unsuccessful, you will NOT be eligible to apply to the nursing program at Oakland Community College.
 No exceptions.
 Additionally, HESI scores from other colleges will NOT be accepted.
-The cost of the test, registration information, and other information about testing is available on the MTEC testing center web page.
+The cost of the test, registration information, and other information about testing is available on the HESI EXAM webpage.

 To prepare for the exam, you should attend one of the free HESI prep seminars that are offered through the Academic Support Center.
-Information about these seminars is available on the ASC web page.
-HESI review books may be available at campus libraries or bookstores.
+Information about these seminars is available on the ASC webpage.
+HESI review books may be available at campus libraries.

 Important Dates

-Students who apply to the nursing program by the December 15, 2023, deadline will be included in the ADN selection process.
-The nursing department will mail notification letters on March 15, 2024.
+Students who apply to the nursing program by the December 15th deadline will be included in the ADN selection process.
+The nursing department will email notification letters by March 15th of the following year.
 The letters will be either a conditional admission or a letter of declination including the reason.

-If admitted, you will begin the program in either fall 2024 or winter 2025 based on random selection.
+If admitted, you will begin the program in either Fall or Winter based on random selection.
 You will receive more information about your start date in the admission letter.
-Students who begin in the fall 2024 semester are expected to complete the program in winter 2026.
-Students who begin in the winter 2025 semester are expected to complete the program in fall 2026.

 • Required Biology courses that will be greater than five years old prior to the start of the nursing program are considered expired and will not be used in the selection process.
-Example: For the 2023 application deadline of December 15, 2023, required biology courses taken in summer 2019 or earlier are considered expired by the end of summer 2024.
+Example: For the 2025 application deadline of December 15, 2025, required biology courses taken in Summer 2021 or earlier are considered expired by the end of Summer 2026.

-• January 15, 2024: Deadline for official transcript received for any non-OCC courses taken in final semester, if applicable
+• January 15th: Deadline for official transcript received for any non-OCC courses taken in final semester

 No exceptions to deadlines; all items must be completed on time.